perfact/zodbsync/.scratch/layer-aware-record-watch/PRD.md

 - `layer-update` preserving `__frozen__` markers — `layer-update` may overwrite them; this is intentional.
 - Handling the case where `obj.zodbsync_layer` references a layer ident that no longer exists in config.
 - Moving objects to a lower-priority layer when a higher-priority layer has a source that `layer-update` would restore — this is a known operational risk, not addressed here.
+- Cross-layer `pick` (cherry-picking a commit from one layer's history into a different layer) — layers have independent git histories; this is intentionally not supported.
+- `pick --layer` with multiple layers in one invocation — call `pick --layer` twice instead.
+- Stash/restore for named-layer `pick` — named layer workdirs must be clean before picking.

 ## Further Notes